GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 ### Packaging PWAs with the command line tool

-If you don't have a manifest on your live PWA or wish to override the live manifest, you can still generate APK for your PWA using a local manifest file and [command line tool](https://developer.oculus.com/documentation/web/pwa-packaging/#download-the-cli) called `ovr-platform-util` with the `create-pwa` command.
+If you don't have a manifest on your live PWA or wish to override the live manifest, you can still generate an APK for your PWA using a local manifest file and [command line tool](https://developer.oculus.com/documentation/web/pwa-packaging/#download-the-cli) called `ovr-platform-util` with the `create-pwa` command.
 Set the output file name via the `-o` parameter.
 The Android SDK to use needs to be set via the `--android-sdk` parameter.